kyma-project/kyma/docs/04-operation-guides/operations/obsv-01-access-logs.md

 Get insights into your applications (microservices, Functions...) by viewing the respective logs.

-To check out real-time logs immediately, use the Kubernetes functionalities - either with the CLI, or in Kyma Dashboard.
+To check out real-time logs immediately, use the Kubernetes functionalities - either with `kubectl`, or in Kyma Dashboard.

 If you want to see historical logs and use additional features, view the logs as aggregated by Loki.
 In Grafana, you can see a visual representation of your logs, while Loki itself provides an API for programmatic access.